 Investing in Community

 The Annual Community Grants Cycle is the heart of the Bainbridge Community Foundation (BCF) grants program.
 Each year since its inception in 2005, BCF staff and dozens of well-trained community volunteers have spent hundreds of hours reviewing applications, conducting site visits, and setting priorities.
 BCF discretionary funds provide initial proposal funding; then Fund Advisors and the community at large are invited to partner with BCF to support these important programs.
 This community-based approach to grant-making ensures that community needs are met — by our own informed and engaged community members.
+For the 2021 list of CGC recipients and project descriptions, click here.

 In addition to BCF discretionary grant-making funds, we partner with Charitable Fund Advisors, private foundations, and the public through Bainbridge Gives to fulfill the rest of the funding requests.
 The BCF Shel Klasky Award (the BCF Trustees' Award) is given to nonprofits with applications promoting collaboration between organizations or creating innovative programs, and is funded by donations from board, staff, and Community Grants Cycle team members.
 In 2021, BCF launched its first Inclusion, Diversity, Equity, Accessibility, and Social Justice (IDEAS) Award that honors proposed projects focused on equitable access to programs and services for everyone.